In 2013, in recognition of my work on Guantánamo, I was short-listed for the prestigious Martha Gellhorn Prize for Journalism.

-I am also on the steering committee of the “Close Guantánamo” campaign, and I’m a policy advisor to the Future of Freedom Foundation, a member of the No More Guantánamos Advisory Board, a member of the Robert Jackson Steering Committee, and a member of the War Criminals Watch Advisory Board.
+I am also on the steering committee of the “Close Guantánamo” campaign, a member of the No More Guantánamos Advisory Board, and a member of the War Criminals Watch Advisory Board.
 I also count myself, proudly, as a supporter of World Can’t Wait and Witness Against Torture.

 Please contact me if you would like to interview me, or if you would like to engage me as a speaker or a writer.
 Alternatively, you can contact my publicists at Pluto Press on +44 (0)20 8348 2724 or email Jon Wheatley.

 You can also find information on this site about my previous books, Stonehenge: Celebration and Subversion (one of 50 books chosen as part of the London Libraries’ promotion, A Book with a View, which ran from May to September 2007), and The Battle of the Beanfield, which can be ordered through this site.

 My first book, Stonehenge: Celebration and Subversion, a social history of Stonehenge described by SchNEWS as “by far the best bit of modern British social history I’ve seen,” was published by Alternative Albion, an imprint of Heart of Albion Press, in June 2004.
 I also compiled and edited The Battle of the Beanfield, published by Enabler Publications in June 2005.